Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 1. Exploring the Cu Chi Tunnel Network

-One of the best things to do in Vietnam is going back into the past while exploring the amazing Cu Chi Tunnel Network.
+One of the best things to do in Vietnam is to go back into the past while exploring the amazing Cu Chi Tunnel Network.
 Constructed about 40 kilometres northwest of Ho Chi Minh City, the Cu Chi Tunnels are a marvel of engineering and resilience.
-The tunnels were established by the Viet Cong soldiers during the 1960s as a plan and strategy to combat the better equipped American forces.
+The tunnels were established by the Viet Cong soldiers during the 1960s as a plan and strategy to combat the better-equipped American forces.
 They served as hiding spots, supply routes, living quarters, and even hospitals.

 Operating Hours: 7:30 AM to 4:30 PM